 One little tip – the port wifi reached into the ship, so on returning, I had a quick look at my emails, although we had taken advantage of free EU roaming earlier in the day.

-Once again, we were in port until very late evening, so we went by tram to the charming little town of La Laguna (the tram stop is called Trinidad and at the end of the line, making it very easy).
+We were in port until very late evening, so we went by tram to the charming little town of La Laguna (the tram stop is called Trinidad and at the end of the line, making it very easy).
 After visiting a museum, we went for lunch at an old Canarian Restaurant (Patio Canario) which is housed in an old building.
 Far from being a tourist trap, most of the clientele were Spanish - the food and service were excellent, as were the prices.
 The tram ride cost a couple of Euros and was a very pleasant journey taking about 20 minutes.

 All aboard was 4.30pm which still left us time for a leisurely breakfast.
 With 11 cruise ships in port, we were very lucky to dock at the most convenient location possible.
 Funchal was understandably busy, and our attempt at visiting a Madeira wine lodge was thwarted by hoards of people.
 This was the only day where the weather was unkind with rain on and off, but we still managed to have a walk round.
 When it threw it down, we had a simple lunch (forgetting how large Portuguese portions were!)